-The District The Waller Independent School District (the "District") is a political subdivision located in Waller and Harris
+The District The Waller Independent School District (the "District") is a political subdivision located in Waller and of the District."

-Counties, Texas, approximately 45 miles northwest of the City of Houston's central business district.
+Harris Counties, Texas, approximately 45 miles northwest of the City of Houston's central business district.
 The District is approximately 328 square miles in area.
-See "INTRODUCTION - Description of the District."
+See "INTRODUCTION - Description hereof.
+See "THE BONDS - Description of the Bonds."

-The Bonds The Bonds are issued as \$187,400,000 Waller Independent School District Unlimited Tax School Building

-Bonds, Series 2023A (the "Bonds").
-The Bonds are issued and mature as shown on page ii hereof.
-See "THE on the cover page hereof, at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on August 31, 2023 (an irregular interest payment date) and thereafter on February 15 and August 15 of each year, until stated maturity or prior redemption.
-See "THE BONDS -
+The Bonds The Bonds are issued as \$169,200,000 Waller Independent School District Unlimited Tax School underwriters of the Bonds listed on the cover page hereof (the "Underwriters"), at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on February 15 and August 15 of each year, commencing August 15, 2023, until stated maturity or prior redemption.